Freelance Rate Guide · 2026

 Media Buyer Hourly Rate Guide

 How much does it cost to hire a freelance Media Buyer in 2026?
 Rates range from $20/hr for junior talent to $225/hr for top-tier experts.
-Mid-level media buyers average around $60/hr — with no buyer fees on goLance.
+Mid-level media buyers average around $60/hr — and on goLance the 7.95% platform fee is shareable between client and freelancer.

 $60Mid-Level Avg/Hr